 Be careful when using the tool.
 It is sharp and if you aren’t careful with it you’ll cut your screen and have to start all over again.

 Within no time at all your screen will be in.

 Now all you have to do is cut the edges off with your boxcutter.

 5 – 10 minutes later … the screen is in.

 The same principal works for all window screens, old or new.
 This also works for a screen door.
 Technically you’re supposed to take the screen out and lay it on the floor to do this job, but my screens don’t come out and frankly, it’s just as easy to do it while it’s up.

 This is the perfect example of a job that’s really easy to do but only if you have the proper tools.
 You NEED to get the spline tool.
 You only need to buy it once and you’ll use it over and over again.
-My cats for instance lay in a window and they’re constantly pushing the screen out at the bottom with their enormous cat feet.
+My cat for instance lays in a window and is constantly pushing the screen out at the bottom with her enormous cat feet.
 Every once in a while I just go outside with my spline tool and push the spline back in.

 All without needing to call anyone, wait for anyone or pay anyone.
 And you can do the same.